Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Interpretation of IV estimands if auxiliary assumptions fail

 If Assumptions \ref{ass:irr}--\ref{ass:nextbest} do not hold, the IV estimand of $\beta_{1}$ ($\beta_{2}$) does not have a causal interpretation as a positively weighted average of treatment effects of choosing field 1 (2) over field 0.
-In the following, we characterize the bias that will occur in this case, and discuss in which situations the bias will be large and small.\footnote{Throughout the paper, we use the word \emph{bias} to describe the difference between two population quantities, namely the IV estimand and the parameter of interest, that is the positively weighted average of treatment effects for some complier group.}
+In the following, we characterize the bias that will occur in this case, and discuss in which situations the bias will be large and small.

-\subsection{Assuming Only Next-best}
+\subsection{Assuming only next-best}

 The IV estimands of $\beta_{1}$ and $\beta_{2}$ can be decomposed into a LATE for compliers and a bias term using IV moment conditions.
 In particular, if only next-best holds, but not irrelevance, we get the following decomposition, as shown in Appendix \ref{appx:no-auxillary-ass}. \begin{prop} Suppose Assumptions \ref{ass:excl}--\ref{ass:mono} and \ref{ass:nextbest} hold.
 Then $\beta_{1}^{IV},\beta_{2}^{IV}$ do not have a causal interpretation as positively weighted averages of treatment effects for compliers,